 When his seventh meta he has artfully rounded?

 This verse also alludes to the great artistry required to steer round the bends.
 A single race could include as many as twelve competitors and the lack of space, the speed and need to keep tight meant that a number of the chariots were destined to skid, crash and even run over each other.
 These crashes could be fortuitous or caused by competitors ganging up against one another.
 The “murcia” bend, named after the valley in which the Circus was built, was particularly famed for causing accidents.
-Enlarge the image above of a crash during the chariot races at the circus.

 In order to improve turning ability, the left hand horse would be tied separately from the main tiller of the chariot so that it could be used with greater freedom.
 This horse would therefore act as a pilot for the other horses and be used to drive them round the bends without slowing down more than necessary.
 This horse was referred to as the “funalis” horse on account of the rope which tied it to the main team of horses which provided the power.